ChristophSheep/WhyCompaniesOftenFail/README.md

 they are also made like this.
 Also a problem is that technology is changing over 10 years fast.
 So you need to upgrade the technology.
 Unit Tests are often not covers the full.

+## Scripting

+Everything has to be done with a API.
+So that you have function call so that you can do everything with method the user can do with the UI.
+So you can script the application.
+So that is useful for automated testing.
+So you can add a new user.
+Create some object and do some action and check if the system works like you expected it.
+The command pattern would be helpful.